Reviewer Guidelines

 Remember that one

-of the aims of BACIT/C-JACIT is to provide a publication channel for new and emerging
+of the aims of BACIT is to provide a publication channel for new and emerging

-that BACIT/C-JACIT is accessible to new writers but it is also important to maintain
+that BACIT is accessible to new writers but it is also important to maintain

 the academic credibility of the material it publishes.

-article for review, you will normally be asked to commit to an agreed deadline
+paper for review, you will normally be asked to commit to an agreed deadline.

-please accept to act as a reviewer only if you feel that you can meet the deadline.
+please accept a paper for review only if you feel that you can meet the deadline.
 If later you discover that you are unable to meet

-the deadline, please notify the editors as soon as possible.
+the deadline, please notify the editor as soon as possible.

 If upon the receipt of

-or expertise in and you do not feel able to review the contribution accurately,
+or expertise in and yuo do not feel able to review the paper accurately,

 You will be asked

-to respond to the editors by email.
+to respond to the editor by email.
 The editors are looking for an objective,

-qualitative assessment of articles, so rather than using a formal evaluation
+qualitative assessment of papers, so rather than using a formal evaluation

 form, it would be appreciated if reviewers could provide the feedback described below.